WilliamsPANLab/eegor/README.md

 python (...)/eegor/eegor.py [--config]
                             [--participant-label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
                             [--session-label SESSION_LABEL [SESSION_LABEL ...]]
+                            [--participant-tsv]
                             $INPUT $OUTPUT
 ```

-If a `--participant-label` flag isn't provided, then the subjects listed in the
-`$INPUT/participants.tsv` will be used
+If both the `--participant-label` and `--participant-tsv` flags aren't provided, then the subjects listed in the `$INPUT/participants.tsv` will be used.

 If a `--session-label` flag isn't provided, then the sessions will be:
 `ses-00`, `ses-01`, and `ses-02`